hurshi/dio-http-cache/README.md

 3. **encrypt / decrypt**: custom encrypt config with `CacheConfig`.

-4. **subKey**: dio-cache use url as key, you can add a subKey when necessary, such as different params with the same request.
+4. **subKey**: dio-http-cache use url as key, you can add a subKey when necessary, such as different params with the same request.

 ### License